- How To Find the Best Veterinarian Near Me

-Lastly, if veterinary bills are a bit too much for you, then you should ask an see what are the payment plans offered.
+Lastly, if veterinary bills are a bit too much for you, then you should ask and see what are the payment plans offered.
 Some veterinarians may require you to pay the entire amount of a surgical procedure while others will allow you to make partial payments.
-If you have pet insurance, you will also need to ask the veterinary clinic if they accept pet insurance plans
+If you have pet insurance, you will also need to ask the veterinary clinic if they accept pet insurance plans.

-Cheap/Low-Cost Vets Near Me: What Can Be Sacrificed When Searching
+Cheap/Low-Cost Vets Near Me: What To And What Not To Sacrifice When Searching

-- Is the veterinarian thorough with their physical examination?
-When you take your pet for their routine physical exam, your veterinarian should start by examining your pets head (mucous membranes, eyes, mouth, gums, teeth).
+- Finally, is the veterinarian throughout with their physical examination?
+When you take your pet for their routine physical exam, your veterinarian should start by examining your pet’s head (mucous membranes, eyes, mouth, gums, teeth).
 Your veterinarian should then work downwards throughout the entire body, examining joint movements, palpating the abdomen, and checking for any abnormalities.
-It is at this time when your veterinarian should also assess your pet’s body condition score, temperature, respiration rate, and heart rate.
+It is at this time that your veterinarian should also assess your pet’s body condition score, temperature, respiration rate, and heart rate.

-- It isn’t mandatory for veterinary hospitals to be AAHA accredited.
-While it’s recommended that you seek a vet who is AAHA accredited, if it’s something that’s not available in your area, that’s okay.
-What’s most important is seeking out a veterinarian who is licensed and who has completed the education and training needed for their position.
+- Unlike human hospitals, it is not mandatory for veterinary hospitals to be AAHA accredited.
+Now, it is recommended that you seek a vet who is AAHA accredited, but if it is something that’s just not available in your area, then that’s ok!

-- Behavioral Change.
-The pet in question has suddenly become lethargic, has lost their appetite, and appears depressed.
+- The pet in question has suddenly become lethargic, has lost its appetite, and appears depressed.

-- Dehydration.
-If an animal has had diarrhea or has been vomiting for over 24 hours, then they are losing water, which puts them at risk for hypovolemic shock.
+- Dehydration!
+If an animal has had diarrhea or has been vomiting for over 48 hours, then they are losing water!
+Which means they’re at risk of going into hypovolemic shock.

-- Poisoning.
-If you believe your pet has consumed a toxic substance, then this is a medical emergency.
+- Positioning: If you believe your pet has consumed a toxic substance, then this is a medical emergency.

-- Preventative Care.
-All dogs and cats need to go to a veterinarian for their routine physical exam and vaccinations.
+- Preventative care: All dogs and cats need to go to a veterinarian if for their routine physical exam and vaccinations.